-All of our volunteers are carefully screened and are required to complete 18-24 hours of volunteer training, which is offered twice a year in the Spring and Fall, as a six-week classroom training.
-An individualized, self-study training option is available throughout the year.
+All of our volunteers are carefully screened and are required to complete volunteer training.
+An individualized, self-study training option is available.

 Volunteers are important members of the Hospice Care Team.
 They offer the kind of help a friendly neighbor would.
 VNA Health has a variety of volunteer options.
 Some of the ways our volunteers help hospice families include shopping or running errands, reading or letter writing, filling in to give family caregivers a break, or simply offering companionship and listening.